punjab/dotfiles/README.markdown

 all the old settings that I had borrowed and patched and started from scratch (while referring to the old.)

-Vim uses Janus, zsh uses oh-myzsh.
+Vim uses ~~Janus~~, zsh uses oh-myzsh.
 They are maintained seperately, only overrides here.

 This is my dotfile git tree.